xmos/lib_audio_dsp/doc/03_dsp_components/modules/fir.rst

 This implementation is a frequency-domain implementation resulting in a lower algorithmic complexity than the time-domain versions.
-This will achieve the highest taps per second possible with the Xcore.
+This will achieve the highest taps per second possible with the xcore.
 The main cost to using this implementation is the memory requirements double compared to the previous two time-domain versions.
 This block will generate C code for the block frequency domain FIR filter.
 More information on implementation can be found in